- Web performance

 Speculation Rules: prefetch and prerender for e-commerce

 Speculation Rules allow the browser to preload pages before the click.
-Feedback on Rayban and CHANEL with measured LCP gains.
+Real-world feedback from Rayban and CHANEL with measured LCP gains.

 Author

-On an e-commerce site, clicking on a product page takes an average of 800 ms to 2 s before the first display.
-Speculation Rules allow this time to be brought down to almost zero – by preloading the page even before the user clicks.
+On an e-commerce site, clicking on a product page takes an average of 800 ms to 2 s before the first render.
+Speculation Rules can bring that time down to near zero – by preloading the page before the user even clicks.

-Speculation Rules are a declarative API integrated into Chrome since version 121.
-They replace the old <link rel="prefetch"> with a more powerful and controllable mechanism.
-There are two levels of anticipation:
+Speculation Rules are a declarative API built into Chrome since version 121.
+They replace the old <link rel="prefetch"> with a more powerful and more controllable mechanism.
+Two levels of anticipation exist:

 - Prefetch – downloads the HTML and critical sub-resources of the target page.
-Rendering occurs on click.
+Rendering happens on click.

 - Prerender – goes further: the browser builds the complete DOM in the background.
-On click, the page displays instantly.
+On click, the page appears instantly.

-The implementation consists of a JSON block in a <script type="speculationrules"> tag:
+The implementation fits in a single JSON block inside a <script type="speculationrules"> tag:

 <script type="speculationrules">